Pathfinders Camp (Woodlarks) is a charity (1171466) with appointed Trustees. The current Trustees are:

 Trustee

-I first came to Pathfinders many years ago partly though a Girl Guide group for people with disabilities and also to fulfil my residential as part of my gold Duke of Edinburgh’s award.
-Many years later I am still here and now a trustee.
+I first came to Pathfinders many years ago, partly through a Girl Guide group for people with disabilities and also to fulfil my residential as part of my gold Duke of Edinburgh’s award.
+Many years later, I am still here and now a trustee.
 Woodlarks is a wonderful place with great facilities to enable everyone to experience camping in an amazing environment.
-Many friends are made through Pathfinders Camp and it is a privilege to be part of the team to facilitate this week’s camping every year.
-For me it is wonderful to see all participants achieve things they were not aware they could whether they come are here for the first time or a seasoned Pathfinder.
+Many friends are made through Pathfinders Camp, and it is a privilege to be part of the team to facilitate this week’s camping every year.
+For me, it is wonderful to see all participants achieve things they were not aware they could, whether they come here for the first time or a seasoned Pathfinder.

 Dave Grosvenor